This is Alpha 3 Software. Finished releases must be moved to svn:dist/release following these promoting to release instructions.

 Vote initiation

-Before a vote can start, release_ready_for_vote checks that the release still has a latest revision, that the requested revision is that latest revision, and that the release is still attached to a committee.
+Before a vote can start, release_ready_to_start_vote (release_ready_to_start_vote) checks that the release still has a latest revision and that the release is still attached to a committee.
 It also checks that the requested vote mode agrees with the stored project policy, so ATR does not let a user start a manual vote for a project configured for standard voting, or the reverse.

 That same validation step then checks the surrounding release state.
 The user must be a committee member for the project or an ATR administrator.
-The selected revision must have no blocker results, and the release candidate draft must contain files.
-When ATR actually promotes the release into the voting phase, promote_to_candidate adds a task state check and refuses the transition while queued or active tasks still exist for that revision.
+The latest revision must have no blocker results, and the release candidate draft must contain files.
+When ATR actually promotes the release into the voting phase, promote_to_candidate (promote_to_candidate) adds a task state check and refuses the transition while queued or active tasks still exist for that revision.
+The same writer atomically enforces that the transition can only happen from the expected latest revision, using a caller-supplied expected revision and a latest-revision subquery in the UPDATE statement as a compare-and-swap guard.
 This binds vote initiation to release phase, revision state, policy, committee membership, check results, file storage, and task execution rather than to form fields alone.

 Trusted Publishing